winglang/wing/docs/04-reference/winglang-spec.md

 and ID for each object, both overrideable by user-defined ones in constructor.

 The default for scope is `this`, which means the scope in which the object was defined (instantiated).
-The implicit ID is the type name of the class if the type is the only preflight object of this type being used in the current scope.
+The implicit ID is the type name of the class iff the type is the only preflight object of this type being used in the current scope.
 In other words, if there are multiple preflight objects of the same type defined in the same scope, they must all have an explicit id.